abhishekpingale22/jenkins-sample/jenkins-D1.md

 - **Deploy** : Copy the final package to the remote repository for sharing with other developers.

 - The above are always are sequential, if you specify `install`, all the phases before `install` are checked.
-### Managing access control and authorization
-Managing access control and authorization
-- Go to Manage Jenkins > Configure Global Security > Enable security.

-- On the Jenkins dashboard, click on Manage Jenkins.
-Click on Manage Users.
-- We can edit user details on the same page.
-This is a subset of users, which also contains auto-created users.

 ### Role-Based-Authorization Strategy
 - Add plugin from available tab in Plugins Manager.